Qushui, Jiangcheng County: History

 On December 28, 2012, it was upgraded to a town.

 Geography

 The town is situated at the eastern Jiangcheng Hani and Yi Autonomous County.
-The town is bordered to the north by Lüchun County, to the east by Vietnam, to the south by Laos, and to the west by Guoqing Township, Jiahe Township and Menglie Town.
+The town is bordered to the north by Lüchun County, to the east by Vietnam, to the south by Laos, and to the west by Guoqing Township, Jiahe County and Menglie Town.

 The highest point in the town is Mount Shiceng (十层大山) which stands 1975 m above sea level.
 The lowest point is in Gaoshan Village (高山村), which, at 317 m above sea level.

 The town enjoys a subtropical humid monsoon climate, with an average annual temperature of 21.8 C, total annual rainfall of 2260 mm, annual average evaporation of 1359.5 mm, and annual average sunshine hours in 1871 hours.

 There are five major rivers and streams in the town, namely the Lvman River, Tuka River, Zhengkangba River, Lazhu River, and Tianxin River.